intel/kubernetes-power-manager/README.md

 ````

 - Docker Images

-Images will be pulled from the Intel's public Docker Hub at:
- - intel/power-operator:TAG
- - intel/power-node-agent:TAG

-Or the docker images can be built locally by using the command:
+Docker images can either be built locally by using the command:
 ````
 make images
 ````
+or available by pulling from the Intel's public Docker Hub at:
+ - intel/power-operator:TAG
+ - intel/power-node-agent:TAG

 ### Running the Kubernetes Power Manager
 - **Applying the manager**